Learn everything you need to know about how billing works, with information on billing periods, how your bill is calculated, and more.

-Here’s more guidance on the billing process:
+Here’s more about the billing process.

 Here’s an example: